MeatMime/MeatMime/README.md

 <details>
  <summary> $\color{#b09657}{\textsf{status meaning!}}$</summary>
-emjo - interact! im online and possibly looking for soemoen to talk with
+🟢 - interact! im online and possibly looking for someone to talk with

-emoji - away so away from keyboard or offtab
+🌙 - away so away from keyboard or offtab

-emoji - busy or not in the mood to talk with others that arent my friend
+⛔ - busy or not in the mood to talk with others that arent my friend

-emoji - looking for a chat. i dont use this often but its in the name
+💬 - looking for a chat. i dont use this often but its in the name

-🫧 - roleplay welcome.
+🎭- roleplay welcome.
 I don't use this much either
  </details>
 !
 NO NSFW STUUF AT ALL youll be blocked